Arc Flash Risk Assessment

 Regardless of how much time is spent in the data collection, analysis, consulting and training stages, there are ALWAYS other questions that arise.
 We’re always here for you long after the completion of the project to answer any questions and continue to assist you through this ongoing process.

-NFPA 70E (2015) states that “An arc flash risk assessment shall be performed and shall….
+NFPA 70E states, “An arc flash risk assessment shall be performed and shall….
 Be updated when a major modification or renovation takes place.
 It shall be reviewed periodically, at intervals not to exceed 5 years, to account for changes in the electrical distribution system that could affect the results of the arc flash risk assessment.”

 Questions & Information